GlobalArrays/ga/python/docs/scipy_11/papers/jeff_daily/gain.rst

 be explored.
 GA allows for the get-compute-put model of computation where ownership of data is largely ignored, but data movement costs are increased.
 Task parallelism could also be explored if load balancing becomes an issue.
+The GA cache should be exposed as a tunable parameter.
+Alternative temporary array creation strategies could be developed such as lazy evaluation.

 ..
 [Apr09]  E. Apra, A. P. Rendell, R. J. Harrison, V. Tipparaju, W. A.
             deJong, and S. S. Xantheas. *Liquid water: obtaining the right